Middle Earth: Shadow of War

 Areas I was involved in:

-- Developing voice systems and features we needed beyond Wwise
+- Developing voice systems with Design and our audio programmer

 - Providing constant feedback to other sound designers